 Music Education & Community

 Paducah Symphony Education Concerts were presented by the Carson Center’s Class Acts Series.
-These matinee concerts, titled “Planets – A Tour of Our Solar System,” were attended by 2,282 students from 29 schools and homeschool groups.
+These matinee concerts of Peter and the Wolf were attended by 2,282 students from 29 schools and homeschool groups.
 Several of these students also attended the Instrument Petting Zoo workshop, which was coordinated by 30 PSO volunteers and 21 students and faculty members from UT Martin.

-The High School Tour took place at McCracken County High School and Paducah Tilghman High School.
-The Paducah Symphony Orchestra traveled to both schools and performed for a total of 3,000 students.
-Band, orchestra and choral students from each school had the opportunity to perform one selection with the orchestra.
+The High School Tour took place at Ballard Memorial High School.
+The PSO performed there for both middle and high school students.
+Band and choral students from the school had the opportunity to perform with the orchestra.

-Musical Story Time, in partnership with the McCracken County Public Library, presented its Bach Edition program to 5,296 students in grades Pre-K through 5 during the 2015-2016 school year.
+Musical Story Time, in partnership with the McCracken County Public Library, presented its program to 5,296 students in grades Pre-K through 5 during the 2016-2017 school year.
 This program utilizes storytellers, actors and professional musicians to promote music and literacy.

 Musical Chairs provided approximately 11 students the opportunity to sit next to a professional musician during a rehearsal of the PSO.

-Young Artist Concerto Competition, in partnership with Murray State University, was won by tubist Max Crofton, chosen from among 40 applicants.
-Crofton will perform October 15 with the Paducah Symphony Orchestra.
+Young Artist Concerto Competition, in partnership with Murray State University, was won by collegiate pianist Phyllis Pan and high school pianist David Godar.
+They will perform October 14 with the Paducah Symphony Orchestra.

 Free Student Ticket program provided over 300 students an opportunity to attend a PSO concert.

-Summer Music Camp was attended by 140 students with.
-23 faculty and staff members and over 20 volunteers, with the help of Ronald McDonald House Charities, McCracken County High School, and several businesses, worked together to make the camp a success.
+Summer Music Camp was attended by 147 students.
+23 faculty and staff members and over 15 volunteers, with the help of McCracken County High School and several businesses, worked together to make the camp a success.